 An infrared motion-tracking camera (Optotrak Certus, Northern Digital) is used to track the reaching movement.
 Infrared-emitting diodes (IREDs) are taped to the tip of the right and left index fingers of each participant to track the reach in each hand.
 The Optotrak samples the IRED's 3D position at 100 Hz throughout each 2000 ms trial.
 The task is controlled by custom software written in LabView (National Instruments) programming environment.
-(The stimuli and apparatus reported here are specific to UoE.
-At the second site, UEA, motion tracking was performed by using a Qualisys AB system (Gothenburg, Sweden).
-Targets are green LEDs (diameter= $0.68^\circ$ , 6 mm).
-The experiment is presented on a grey table ( $100 \times 100$ cm) and the experiment is run through Psychophysics Toolbox in MATLAB (Mathworks, USA).)
+The stimuli and apparatus reported here are specific to UoE.
+At the second site, UEA, motion tracking was performed by using a Qualisys system (Gothenburg, Sweden) and a slightly different set up was used.

 Participants are seated with their head placed in a chin-rest in line with the middle of the display.
-Stimuli are back projected via a mirror onto a screen (1000 mm wide $\times$ 750 mm deep) that lies flat in-front of the participant.
-A webcam is placed on the screen 50 cm directly in-front of the participant, as a fixation point.
-The live webcam image feeds into a separate laptop, allowing experimenter to monitor gaze.
+Stimuli are back-projected via a mirror onto a screen ( $1000\,\mathrm{mm}$ wide $\times$ $750\,\mathrm{mm}$ deep) that lies flat in-front of the participant.
+A webcam is placed on the screen $50\,\mathrm{cm}$ directly in-front of the participant, as a fixation point.
+The live webcam image feeds into a separate laptop, allowing the experimenter to monitor gaze.
 A start button is aligned to the centre of the screen, positioned 10 cm in-front of the participant, 40 cm away from fixation (figure 2).
-Targets are white circles (diameter= $1.60^\circ$ , 13.96 mm) presented at four eccentric locations ( $11.4^\circ$ , $22.6^\circ$ , $33.4^\circ$ and $43.6^\circ$ away from centre) on each side (figure 2).
+Targets are white circles (diameter=1.60°, 13.96 mm) presented at four eccentric locations (11.4°, 22.6°, 33.4° and 43.6° away from centre) on each side (figure 2).

-Figure 2 Target positions during the radial reaching task shown here on both the right-hand and left-hand sides, at 11.4°, 22.6°, 33.4° and 43.6° from fixation.
+Figure 2 Target positions for the radial reaching task shown here on both the right-hand and left-hand sides, at 11.4°, 22.6°, 33.4° and 43.6° from fixation.
 The start button is positioned at the bottom of the screen 40 cm away from central fixation.
 A webcam is placed at the point of central fixation (midpoint).